battle-tactics-strategies

 The Classical Phalanx: Foundation of Greek Warfare

-The phalanx emerged as a defining military formation in ancient Greece during the 7th century BCE, primarily associated with the city-states of the Archaic and Classical periods.
-At its core, the phalanx was a dense arrangement of heavily armed infantrymen known as hoplites, who fought in a tight, rectangular formation.
-Each hoplite carried a large, round shield called an aspis (or hoplon), which protected the left side of the bearer and partially covered the man to his left.
-This overlapping shield wall created a nearly impenetrable barrier when the formation was properly aligned.
-The primary weapon was a long spear, the dory, typically 7 to 9 feet in length, used for thrusting over the top of the shield wall.
-Additional armor included a bronze helmet, cuirass (breastplate), and greaves, though the level of protection varied based on the soldier's wealth and status.
-The classical phalanx relied on discipline, cohesion, and the collective weight of the formation to push through enemy lines.
-It was the dominant tactical system during the Persian Wars, including the battles of Marathon (490 BCE) and Plataea (479 BCE), and reached its peak in the Peloponnesian War (431–404 BCE).
-However, its rigidity and vulnerability to flanking attacks and rough terrain became apparent against more mobile forces.
+The phalanx emerged as the defining military formation of ancient Greece in the 7th century BCE, evolving alongside the rise of the polis.
+This dense arrangement of heavily armed infantry, known as hoplites, formed a rectangular block that dominated battlefields for over three centuries.
+Each hoplite carried a large, round shield called an aspis (or hoplon), typically 3 feet in diameter, which protected the left side of the bearer and the right side of the man to his left.
+This overlapping shield wall created a nearly impenetrable barrier when the formation aligned properly.
+The primary weapon was the dory, a long spear of 7 to 9 feet, used for thrusting over the shield wall.
+Additional armor—a bronze helmet, cuirass, and greaves—varied by wealth, but the collective discipline mattered more than individual equipment.

 The Macedonian Revolution: Philip II and Alexander the Great